-- Lie on the bench, pull your shoulderblades together and down, with a proud chest.
+- Lie on the bench, pull your shoulder blades together and down, and slightly arch your back.

-- Take a breath and hold it, and unrack the bar.
+- Inhale, hold your breath, and unrack the bar.

-- Lower the bar with control, until it touches your chest somewhere close to the sternum.
+- Lower the bar with control, until it touches your chest somewhere close to your sternum.

-- Take another breath in the top position, and repeat for reps.
+- Take another breath while in the top position, and repeat for reps.

 Text and graphics from the StrengthLog app.

 - Bench Press 1RM Calculator

 - How to Increase Your Bench Press Max